amoldilipdalv/alephexercise/README.md

-# userService
+# alephLabsExercise
-user service project id created to store and retrieve user information
+Aleph Labs Exercise is created for technical round exercise